evilsoft/crocks/README.md

 #### `mconcatMap : Monoid m => m -> (b -> a) -> ([ b ] | List b) -> m a`
 #### `mreduceMap : Monoid m => m -> (b -> a) -> ([ b ] | List b) -> a`
 There comes a time where the values you have in a `List` or an `Array` are not in the type that is needed for the `Monoid` you want to combine with.
 These two functions can be used to `map` some transforming function from a given type into the type needed for the `Monoid`.
 In essence, this function will run each value through the function before it lifts the value into the `Monoid`, before `concat` is applied.
 The difference between the two is that `mconcatMap` returns the result inside the `Monoid` used to combine them.
 Where `mreduceMap` returns the bare value itself.

-#### `not : ((a -> Boolean) | Pred) -> a -> Boolean`
-When you need to negate a predicate function or a `Pred`, but want a new predicate function that does the negation, then `not` is going to get you what you need.
-Using `not` will allow you to stay as declarative as possible.
-Just pass `not` your predicate function or a `Pred`, and it will give you back a predicate function ready for insertion into your flow.
-All predicate based functions in `crocks` take either a `Pred` or predicate function, so it should be easy to swap between the two.

 #### `once : ((*) -> a) -> ((*) -> a)`
 There are times in Javascript development where you only want to call a function once and memoize the first result for every subsequent call to that function.
 Just pass the function you want guarded to `once` and you will get back a function with the expected guarantees.